nomad-xyz/monorepo/packages/new-deploy/README.md

 This package is feature-complete and we have big plans for the future :)

 - Run a fresh deploy with no networks
-- Extend a current deployment
+- Extend a current deployment with new networks or connections
-- Future: gracefully resume partial deployments
+- Gracefully resume partial deployments by re-running the script
 - Future: automatically submit gnosis SAFE batches if configured

 ### Invocation